Code-the-Dream-School/node-essentials/assignments/assignment10-deployment.md

 Note 1: Because you are running a free service, it will go to sleep after it idles for a while.
 It will wake up when a request is received, but the restart takes a few minutes each time.

-Note 2: If you make changes to your app and push your commits to your main Github branch, you can go to your Render dashboard, select your web service, and click on Manual Deploy to get the new version loaded.
+Note 2: If you make changes to your app and push your commits to Github, you can go to your Render dashboard, select your web service, and click on Manual Deploy to get the new version loaded.

 ## **Task 5: Testing Your Deployed Back End with Postman**